aservet1/jRAPL/README.md

 and set power limits. jRAPL uses the energy monitoring technology and implements it in Java, abstracting out low-level details about register reading and how to access the data.

-I am developing this library as part of a research project for energy aware programming at my university.
-The [original](https://github.com/kliu20/jRAPL) version of jRAPL was made several years ago by one of my team members, used for several projects that were going on at the time.
-I'm taking his existing code and expanding on it, adding improvements and making it a standalone general purpose library for the research community to be able to use.
+This is an extension of the [original](https://github.com/kliu20/jRAPL) jRAPL.
+That first version was made by one of the researchers under my advisor at university.
+It was used for several PhD projects by different members of the team.
+Part of my undergraduate research project was to take the jRAPL tool and add features, improvements, and modularity to the source code, turning a tool made for a few peoples' projects into a general standalone energy monitoring tool, available to the open source community for their own energy-aware research and projects.

 ### Prerequeisites
 The Intel RAPL interface requires root access, so all jRAPL programs need to be run as root.
 It is also not turned on by default, so you can turn it on it